 Zhao et al (2015) Extracellular glutamate exposure facilitates group I mGluR-mediated epileptogenesis in the hippocampus.
 Neuropsychopharmacology 35 308 PMID: 25568123

 Einarsson et al (2015) Systems reconsolidation reveals a selective role for the anterior cingulate cortex in generalized contextual fear memory expression.
 J Endocrinol 40 480 PMID: 25091528

 Do you know of a great paper that uses CNQX disodium salt from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.

 Alzheimer's disease (AD) is a degenerative brain disease and the most common cause of dementia, affecting approximately 47 million people worldwide.
 Updated in 2015, this poster summarizes the structural and functional changes observed in the progression of this neurodegenerative disease, as well as classic AD drug targets.

 Major depressive disorder is characterized by depressed mood and a loss of interest and/or pleasure.
 Updated in 2015 this poster highlights presynaptic and postsynaptic targets for the potential treatment of major depressive disorder, as well as outlining the pharmacology of currently approved antidepressant drugs.